Phosichthyidae

-The earliest fossils of lightfishes are from Oligocene-aged Paratethyan marine strata in the Czech Republic.
+The earliest fossils of lightfishes are of the genera †Solterichthys Calzoni, Giusberti & Carnevale, 2025 from the Early Eocene of Italy and †Sytchevskia Prokofiev, 2002 from Middle Eocene-aged Tethyan marine strata in Georgia.

 They are very small fishes found in oceans throughout the world: most species grow no longer than 10 cm, while those in the genus Vinciguerria only reach 4 cm or so.

 They make up for their small size with abundant numbers: Vinciguerria is thought — with the possible exception of Cyclothone — to be the most abundant genus of vertebrates.
 Deep-sea trawls of the Humboldt Current in the southeast Pacific have found that lightfishes make up 85% by mass of mesopelagic fishes, with Vinciguerria lucetia by far the most numerous species.

-They are bioluminescent fishes, possessing rows of photophores along their sides, with which they hunt planktonic invertebrates, especially krill.
+They are bioluminescent fishes, possessing rows of photophores along their sides, with which they hunt planktonic invertebrates, especially krill, copepods, and planktonic amphipods.

-Generally, Phosichthidae have been noted to feed on two types of fish including Copepods and Amphipods.
-Copepods are small, deep-sea crustaceans that are easily hunted by Phosichthyidae.
-Amphipods are similar to Copepods because they are also smaller relatives of another species: shrimp.